 What’s really special about Café in the Sky is the experience itself.
-Although we faced predicaments in the first place, I suddenly forgot all the nuisances we had when we stepped foot in this place.
+Although we faced predicaments in the first place, I suddenly forgot all the nuisances we had when we stepped foot in this lovely cafe.

 After breakfast, we had a chance to talk and share stories with the staffs of the café.
 Their friendly and accommodating nature signifies genuine Igorot hospitality.

 At around 0900H, we were the only travelers left inside the cafe.
 This is a usual situation according to the staffs and the influx of visitors vary across the day.
 After our small talk, we bid our gratitude and farewell to the staffs and started hiking down back to the city.